ProjectgamesOOP/Adventure_to_the_Fallen_Kingdom/README.md

 ## c. _Inheritance._
 <div style = "text-align: justify">
-<p>We utilized inheritance to create subclasses, which allowed for code reuse and established a hierarchical relationship.
-For enemy types like Bee, Boar, and Snail, we customized behaviors by overriding specific methods.
-Similarly, we extended object functionality with subclasses like Potion, ObjectContainer, and Spike from GameObject class.
-Inheritance streamlined development and maintenance, reducing code duplication and promoting modular code.
-It facilitated the creation of specialized subclasses that built upon parent class attributes and methods, enhancing flexibility and customization.</p>
+<p>By using Inheritance to build subclasses, we were able to establish a hierarchical relationship and reuse code.
+We overriding particular procedures to alter the actions of Enemies such as Carnivorous, Big Bloated, and Turtle.
+In a similar vein, we added subclasses from the GameObject class, such as Potion, ObjectContainer, and Spike, to expand the functionality of objects.
+We did the same thing with the PauseButton class in the UI packages, extending its capabilities with subclasses like the SoundButton, UrmButton, and VolumeButton.
+By encouraging modular programming and minimizing code duplication, inheritance streamlined development and maintenance.
+It improved flexibility and customization by making it easier to create specialized subclasses that expanded upon the methods and attributes of parent classes.</p>
 </div>

 ## d. _Polymorphism._
 <div style = "text-align: justify">
-<p>We also incorporated polymorphism to enhance code flexibility and generality.
-The EnemyManager class contains the checkEnemyHit method, which examines collisions between projectiles and enemies.
-Depending on the specific collision and enemy type, the method executes distinct actions.
-For instance, when a projectile collides with a boar, it triggers the boar's damage method with 100 damage.
-Similarly, if an active attackBox collides with a boar, it invokes the boar's damage method with 20 damage.</p>
+<p>To improve the generality and flexibility of the code, we also included polymorphism.
+The checkEnemyHit function, found in the EnemyManager class, analyzes projectile-enemy collisions.
+Different actions are carried out by the technique depending on the type of opponent and the particular collision.
+For example, when a Carnivorous and a projectile meet, the Carnivorous takes 100 damage as a result of the collision.
+In a similar vein, a Carnivorous's damage mechanism is triggered with 20 damage when an active attackBox collides with it.</p>
 </div>
 </p>

+# **7. UML Diagram**